 - Support a circular economy.
 If you have items sitting unused in your house, consider reselling or donating them or letting a friend borrow them so that someone else can get use from them rather than them needing to buy more.

-Even with all of the steps above, until all industry goes carbon-neutral, we’ll continue indirectly emitting carbon through the goods we buy, the infrastructure we use (cement directly emits carbon dioxide when poured, in addition to the carbon emitted through other parts of the process like transportation), and the food we eat.
-While it’s always preferable to avoid emitting greenhouse gases in the first place, our next best option is to offset our remaining footprint.
+Even with all of the steps above, until all industry goes carbon-neutral, we’ll continue indirectly emitting greenhouse gases through the goods we buy, the infrastructure we use, and the food we eat.
+While it’s always preferable to avoid emitting greenhouse gases in the first place, our next best option (in parallel to decarbonization) is to contribute towards removing greenhouse gases from the atmosphere.

-Calculate your remaining emissions, and then pay to offset that amount (or even better, overshoot by 20% as a bit of insurance.)
-Cost: ~$20/month/person, but will depend on your personal footprint, how much you decide to offset, and which projects you choose.
+Calculate your remaining emissions, and then pay to remove that amount, or as much as you can comfortably afford.
+Cost: ~$15-65/month/person, but will depend on your personal footprint, and how much you decide to remove.

-- While they are categorically not carbon offsets, you may also want to consider donating a recurring monthly equivalent amount to a reputable nonprofit working on climate policy.
-Clean Air Task Force, for example, is working on passing policy to systematically reduce climate change, and their historical estimated effective cost of cutting emissions has been $1/ton CO2e.
+- While they are categorically not carbon offsets or removals, you may also want to consider donating a recurring monthly equivalent amount to a reputable nonprofit working on climate policy.
+Carbon180, for example, is working on passing policy to support the negative emissions ecosystem, and has been found to be one of the most effective climate non-profits.

 Increase your offsets for every flight you take.